Be Natural: Background and release

-"Be Natural" was originally recorded and released by S.E.S. in 2000, becoming a hit single from their fourth studio album A Letter From Greenland.
 As part of promotions for SM Entertainment's pre-debut group SM Rookies, which three of the members were a part of, a performance video of "Be Natural" by member Irene and Seulgi (then-known as SR14G) was uploaded onto the label's YouTube channel on July 17, 2014, shortly before the video teaser for "Happiness" 10 days later.
 The record used in the performance was also re-recorded.

 The first teaser was released on October 6, 2014, showing all four girls in suits, hinting at a transition to a more mature concept from their first single, "Happiness".
 More teasers were released before the group made their comeback stage on M!
 Countdown on October 9.
 S.M.
 Entertainment released the music video for the song on their official YouTube account hours later.
 The single, on the other hand, wasn't released digitally until October 13.

 Composition

 "Be Natural" is mainly an R&B song composed and arranged solely by songwriter Yoo Young-jin, with strong influence from soul and jazz elements.
 It also contained a rap verse, performed by Hyuggie in the original version and then-SR14B's Taeyong.
 For the re-recorded version by Red Velvet, the arrangement and rap verse remained the same to the original version by S.E.S., composed in the key of B♭ minor with a tempo of 89 beat-per-minute.
 Lyrically, the only difference between the two versions is that each rapper says his own name before the rap.